Skip to main content

 Numerical Mining Data in a User-Friendly Format

-In the section above where we discuss gas amounts and numerical (num) values in hex format needed to receive mining data, we note that the hex numbers present within the strings of code must be converted into a more easily understandable and usable format.
+In the section above where we discuss numerical (int) values needed to receive mining data.
+Before processing further received data must be converted into a more easily understandable and usable format.

 // ... previous code

-As shown above, the different components of miningData use a stack-based array with hex numbers for different parameters (which will be introduced in the section below).
-To achieve the desired value outcome, we added the parseStackNum function to create a BN (Big Number) object from a hex number.
+As shown above, the different components of miningData use a stack-based numbers for different parameters (which will be introduced in the section below).
+To achieve the desired value outcome, we used stack.readBigNumber() function to read a bigint from stack.

-After this process is complete, it is necessary to print values within the console.
-In this case, some values are printed as BN objects, which will make the process more user-friendly.
+After this process is complete, we may print values to the console.
 Try to run the script again by running the command:

 Here is an example output: